blacbrue/url-shortener/README.md

 # url-shortener

-Lazy to add stuff but I spent 2 days making this
+Lazy to add stuff but I spent a day making this